protocol docs

 Because the hook is the mint.
 Adding a button would either lie (mint from a different contract path) or duplicate the on-chain logic.
 The swap is the action.
 Anyone selling you a separate "mint" is selling you nothing.

 The swap still goes through.
 You receive UGEN.
-The hook's afterSwap sees the low amount and returns silently — no NFT minted, no revert.
-Same on Sepolia for buys under 0.01 ETH.
+The hook's afterSwap sees the low amount and returns silently — no NFT queued, no revert.

 Can I get a refund if I get a Common when I wanted a Mythic?